ProgrammingBlockchain/ProgrammingBlockchain/introduction/project_setup.md

 NBitcoin is the .NET Bitcoin library, it is open-source, maintained by Nicolas Dorier, the main author of this book.
 This library should always be included if you do anything Bitcoin related in C#.
 NBitcoin supports cross-platform applications.
 NBitcoin lets you debug into its code, to make your life easier.
-For this feature to work make sure you have source server support enabled in Visual Studio.
+For this feature to work make sure you have source server support enabled in Visual Studio (Tools/Options).
 ![](../assets/visualstudio_enablesourceserversupport.png)